What Prevents Lettuce from Going Bad? Paper Towels vs. Vacuum-Sealing

 Random Observations

-- About the work involved: It may take upwards to an hour to prepare 5-6 jars the first time.
+- About the work involved: It may take an hour to prepare 5-6 jars the first time.
 But after a little practice, you should be able to reduce the time to 30 minutes or less.
-Promise!!

-- Consider the healthy eating habits you are promoting by making your salad easy to grab and eat.
+- Consider the healthy eating habits you promote by making your salad easy to grab and eat.

 - Eleven days is pushing it, even for vacuum-sealed lettuce.
-It’s possible you will detect the slightest older-lettuce smell in a jar this old.
-But within a few seconds, (when the oxygen hits it), the smell is gone.
+You may detect the slightest older-lettuce smell in a jar this old.
+But the smell is gone within a few seconds (when the oxygen hits it).
 You could always give the lettuce a quick rinse.

 p.s.
 Thanks to the reader who left this comment.
-I always welcome new ideas and like to try as many as I can.
+I always welcome new ideas and try as many as possible.

 How To Keep Romaine Lettuce Fresh: Make it Easy to Eat More Salad